treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

   we use lakeFS capabilities and guarantees.
 Analyzing correctness becomes simpler.
 * **Fast**: No data copies, just only (required) metadata operations.
-Cost of commit is linear in the number of objects it touches.
+Cost of the lakeFS commit is linear in the number of objects it touches (and a fast operation to add many thousands objects).
 Total time to write is close to 3* faster than the existing FileOutputCommitter in v1 mode, close to 2* faster than the existing FileOutputCommitter in v2 mode (which is unsafe in various cases), and about as fast as the magic OutputCommitter _if_ lakeFSFS supported it.
-* **Good semantics**: Spark commits will be lakeFS commits.
+* **Good semantics**: HOC commits will be lakeFS commits.
 The history of a Spark job appears right in lakeFS history.
-Metadata even includes some data lineage -- and in future we can easily add more, for instance as merge commit user metadata.
+Metadata even includes some data lineage -- and in future we can easily add more, for instance as merge (lakeFS) commit user metadata.

 ### Implementation details